Igalia/wpewebkit.org/release/schedule/index.md

 version number stays the same:

-- New `patch` releases are guaranteed to be backward-compatible *both* at the API and ABI level.
+- New `patch` releases are guaranteed to be backward-compatible *both* at the <abbr title="Application Program Interface">API</abbr> and <abbr title="Application Binary Interface">ABI</abbr> level.
 - New `minor` releases may contain new features and backward-compatible changes in the public API.
-In general the ABI will remain compatible as well, because we actively avoid breaking it unless strictly needed.
+In general, the ABI will remain compatible as well, because we actively avoid breaking it unless strictly needed.

 ## Compatible Components

-The following table summarizes which *stable* releases of libwpe, WPE WebKit, WPEBackend-fdo, and Cog are compatible and tested with each other.
+The following table summarizes which *stable* releases of libwpe, WPE WebKit, WPEBackend-fdo, and Cog are compatible and tested with each other (updated March 2021).
+Distributors and packagers are strongly advised to use the versions listed.

 | **WPE WebKit** | **libwpe**   | **WPEBackend-fdo** | **Cog**      |
 |:--------------:|:------------:|:------------------:|:------------:|